LesFerch/WallP/README.md

 Usage: WallP.exe [MonitorIndex] [ImageFilePath] [Position] [BackgroundColor] Parameters can be specified in any order
 MonitorIndex is a zero-based integer
-ImageFilePath can be an absolute or relative path
-If MonitorIndex is omitted, wallpaper will be set for all monitors If ImageFilePath is omitted, MonitorIndex wallpaper path will be returned Position can be one of: Center Tile Stretch Fit Fill Span
+ImageFilePath can be an absolute or relative path, or None to unset wallpaper If MonitorIndex is omitted, wallpaper will be set for all monitors If ImageFilePath is omitted, MonitorIndex wallpaper path will be returned Position can be one of: Center Tile Stretch Fit Fill Span